-Since founded in 2003, Fortescue has discovered and developed major iron ore deposits and constructed some of the most significant mines in the world.
-We have grown to be one of the largest global iron ore producers and are focussed on our vision of being the safest, lowest cost, most profitable mining company.
+Since Fortescue was established by our Founder and Chairman Dr Andrew Forrest AO in 2003, we have discovered and developed major iron ore deposits, constructed some of the most globally significant mines and have grown to be one of the world’s largest producers of iron ore.

-Our innovative tug fleet and the eight purpose built Fortescue Ore Carriers have been designed to complement the industry best practice efficiency of Fortescue’s port and maximise the safety and productivity of its operation.
+Our supply chain extends to our innovative tug fleet and the eight purpose-built 260,000 tonne capacity Fortescue Ore Carriers, which have been designed to complement the efficiency of our port and maximise the safety and productivity of Fortescue’s operations.

-Fortescue’s longstanding relationships with customers in China have grown from the first commercial shipment of iron ore in 2008, to now being a core supplier of seaborne iron ore to China and expanding into markets including Japan, South Korea and India.
+Our longstanding relationships with customers in China have grown from our first commercial shipment of iron ore in 2008.
+Today, we are a core supplier of seaborne iron ore to China and have expanded into markets including Japan and South Korea.

-We are committed to our strategic goals of ensuring balance sheet strength and flexibility, investing in the core long term sustainability of the business while pursuing growth and development options and delivering returns to shareholders.
+Fortescue is a values-based business, committed to our strategic goals of ensuring balance sheet strength and flexibility, investing in the long-term sustainability of our core business while pursuing growth and development options and delivering enhanced returns to our shareholders.